maddymz/Mathlab/README.md

 ## Future Work

 Current version supports very basic mathematical expressions as the target audience were 1st and 4th graders.
 Future version can have support for more complex mathematical expressions.
-Alos, User Interface will be improved in future versions.
+Also, User Interface will be improved in future versions.